-Year 2/3’s play on Tuesday afternoons after school.
-Year 4/5’s play on Wednesday afternoons after school.
-Year 6/7’s play on Monday afternoons after school.
+Year 2/3’s play on Tuesday afternoons after school, Year 4/5’s play on Wednesday afternoons after school and Year 6/7’s play on Thursday afternoons after school.
 Games are played at various times between 4pm and 6pm and last 40 minutes.
 Teams will remain the same for the season, however, the school will try and accommodate new players if spots allow.

 The school enters teams in the Eastern Districts Netball Association.

 Click here for information including fixtures and venues can be found at the Eastern Districts Netball Association website.
 EDNA applies their own age limits on players with players needing to turn 8 years old in the year after the summer competition starts (term 4) or 8 years old in the year the winter competition is played (terms 2 and 3) to be eligible to play.

 The school enters teams in the Netta competition (Years 2/3), Primary competition (Years 4/5) and Sub-Junior competition (Years 6/7).
 During summer (terms 4 and 1), games are played on Friday nights.
 Times vary.
 During winter (terms 2 and 3), games are played on Saturday afternoons.
 Times vary.
 Games are not abandoned due to wet weather, although thunder and lightning will be monitored.

 Games are played at Emery Road, Campbelltown, Lothian Avenue, Windsor Gardens or Phillis Street, Maylands.